 “They have taken away my Lord, and I do not know where they have laid him.”
 Mary still expects to find a dead Jesus in a dark tomb, located in the same old place and acting in the same old way.
 Controlled, cold, numb, and locked in a grave cave.
 Mary has forgotten that it is Easter.
 She weeps because she has lost what she has known to be reality, the usual place where she thought she could find Jesus forever—in a mausoleum manger.
 “They have taken away my Lord,” my personal Jesus, my concept of who Jesus is.
 I wish I could return to the days when it was as simple as ‘Jesus is the answer,’ a simpler way, no complexity to theology, no unanswered questions because the ‘bible tells

-me so,’ imagesCAP5LETPthe good ole days when I ruled God from the throne of my own anxiety, and wrapped an entombed Jesus, not in swaddling clothes, but in a psychological safety blanket.
+me so,’ the good ole days when I ruled God from the throne of my own anxiety, and wrapped an entombed Jesus, not in swaddling clothes, but in a psychological safety blanket.
 That dead Jesus was gone for Mary.
 Where she left him, he could no longer be found.
 The Jesus she knew and believed in was lost, the tame Jesus of her childhood, the one with blond hair, blue eyes, and a pointy nose on the fans used in the country church.
 Her Jesus, her Lord, was lost.
 The one she understood.
 The dead Jesus laying in a dead place.
 A Good Friday world for an Easter people.

 This is in stark contrast to what Anne Lamott dreams about in her book Plan B: Further Thoughts on Faith.
 She dreams of an Easter like the resurrection vision of a child in Sunday School who drew an Easter Bunny, not Mary, outside of the empty tomb, joining eternal life with a basket full of chocolate eggs.
 With that vision, the tomb would be tasty.
 Yummy yummy to my tummy.
 What an Easter it would be— chocolate, white chocolate with macadamia nuts, dark chocolate melted over strawberries, Hershey chocolate ice cream cake, chocolate-covered grits with scrambled eggs.
 Maybe or maybe not.
 Either way, scientists have argued for years how eating sweet chocolate makes us feel good and is more pleasurable than listening to your favorite music or winning the lottery or even falling in love (don’t let your